magnus-ISU/videospeed/README.md

 ## Info

-This is a fork of [CodeBicycle's fork](https://github.com/codebicycle/videospeed) of the [Chromium upstream](https://github.com/igrigorik/videospeed).
+This is a fork of the [popular chrome extension](https://github.com/igrigorik/videospeed).

-This fork is available on AMO here: https://addons.mozilla.org/firefox/addon/videospeed-magnus-fork/
+It is available on firefox here: https://addons.mozilla.org/firefox/addon/videospeed-magnus-fork/

-The major difference (as of 28 December 2021) is that CodeBicycle lags behind the chromium version, while this repository has some PRs for the chromium version and the following further changes:
+It will soon be available on the chrome web store?

+The major differences (as of 2023 May 08):
  - Patches to the settings UI which gives it a better dark theme
  - Breaking changes to the settings menu which allow for more fine-grained handling of keyboard input
  - Some fixes for specific websites such as netflix, reddit, and youtube